 Q. Is there a charge to use the canoes, kayaks and bikes?

-A. The kayaks, canoes, and bikes are all reserved for use by the guests staying at the Slough View and Cypress View Cabins.
+A. The kayaks, canoes, and bikes are all reserved for use by the guests staying at the Slough View, Caddo Cabin, and Cypress View Cabins.
 There is no charge for their use, but we do require those who do use them to return them to their storage areas afterwards, and wear or take life jackets (on the water craft, not the bikes!).
-Heart’s Cottage is on a busy stretch of Big Cypress Bayou, and may not be safe for an inexperienced kayaker or canoer.
+We don’t provide watercraft to Heart’s Cottage, as it’s on a busy stretch of Big Cypress Bayou, and may not be safe for an inexperienced kayaker or canoer during high-traffic times.

 Q. Are your cabins air-conditioned and heated?